 Functionality

-The DECODE_URL function converts a URL-encoded string back to its original format by replacing encoded characters with their original counterparts.
-This is the inverse operation of the ENCODE_URL function.
+The DECODE_URL function converts a URL-encoded string back to its original format.
+It is the inverse of ENCODE_URL and takes no value, so you reference the attribute only.

 Return value

-The function returns a string representing the decoded version of the input string.
+A string representing the decoded version of the input.

 Example